A Safe Place to Stay

 - LEARN MORE -

-The Delores Project operates a trauma-informed care community through shelter as an immediate resonse to homelessness, as well as permanent supportive housing for long-term stability.
+The Delores Project operates a strength-based, affirming community through shelter as an immediate response to homelessness, as well as supportive housing.

 Please note - The Delores Project is NOT a safe house.
 We cannot provide shelter for those fleeing a violent situation.
 Please call the Mile High United Way Hotline at 211 for a list of safe houses.

-The Delores Project operates The Delores Shelter at Arroyo Village, a low barrier, trauma-informed shelter for women and transgender individuals experiencing homelessness.
-Emergency shelter is offered on a first-come, first-served basis.
+The Delores Project operates The Delores Shelter at Arroyo Village, a low barrier, strengths-based shelter for women and transgender individuals experiencing homelessness.
+The shelter operates 24/7 and all guests are regularly tested for COVID-19.

-Guests staying in the emergency shelter receive meals, access to hot showers, bus tickets, access to health services, toiletries, a clean bed, a phone for local calling, limited referrals to community support services and the option to be placed on a wait list for our transitional programs.
+Guests staying in the shelter receive meals, access to hot showers, bus tickets, access to health services, toiletries, a clean bed, a phone for local calling, and housing-focused case management.